 Cambridge ICE (International Certificate of Education) 1.4

 Cambridge ICE is a group award for Cambridge IGCSE.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
-To qualify for the Cambridge ICE award, learners are required to have studied subjects from five groups: two languages from Group 1, and one subject from each of the remaining four groups.
-The seventh subject can be taken from any of the five subject groups.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in a number of different subjects.